-Note: This feature is only available in South Africa and is in early access.
-If you would like to use this feature - and provide feedback on it - please contact your Account Manager.
+Note: This feature is only available in South Africa.
+If you would like to use this integration - please contact your Account Manager.

 Availability of Sage Pastel is currently for Business Plus, Business Premium, Streamline and Optimize plans.